 More things not to do to get rid of bed bugs:

 First, don’t start throwing away your mattress or your furniture.
-Not only will you be throwing away money but there’s a great likelihood that you’ll be dropping bedbugs and their eggs with every move you make.
+Not only will you be throwing away money but there’s a great likelihood that you’ll be dropping bed bugs and their eggs with every move you make.
 Besides, it probably won’t solve the problem.
-Bed bugs can hide anywhere: chair cushions, sofas, behind electrical outlets, cracks and crevices around baseboards, or even behind picture frames.
+Bed bugs can hide anywhere – inside sofa cushions, behind electrical outlets, within the cracks and crevices of baseboards, and even behind picture frames.
 They can also hide in the folds of curtains, in household appliances, kitchen utensils, and wall hangings.

 Second, don't waste hundreds or even thousands of dollars on a new bed and furniture.

 Third, don’t abandon your home or office.
 Simply moving won’t help.
 Even if you do, there’s a very good chance that the bed bugs will come with you.
 The mere thought of bed bugs can, and has, led people to make rash, often irreversible, decisions.
 Don’t be among them.

 Fourth, don't start moving furnishings, or other belongings from room to room.
 Moving pillows, blankets, or toys to another room only risks spreading the problem.
 However, if you must relocate to a different room, take clean pajamas, clean bedding and clean pillows.
 The same goes for offices.
 Shifting files, bookcases, and computers may not help.
 The bed bugs just go along for the ride!

 A Few Tips for Keeping Bed Bugs Out

 Of course, you can’t guarantee that bed bugs won’t find their way into your home or office, but there are a few steps you can take to lessen the probability:

 If you like to visit yard sales be sure to examine any purchases carefully.
 Remember: bed bugs are devious little critters, and great ‘hitchhikers.’
 Oh, yes, and stay away from used mattresses or old couches.